marvelousgame/aws-greengrass-workshop-basic/README.md

 During this workshop you will learn how to connect devices to AWS IoT and Greengrass, install Greengrass and device communication via Greengrass

+This workshop is based on [re:Invent session delivered by Philipp Sacha](http://aws-workshops-1589389556.eu-west-1.elb.amazonaws.com/greengrass-bootcamp/Basic/Greengrass-Bootcamp_Basic.html) and modified to demonstrate additional use cases.

 ## Prerequisites
 To conduct the bootcamp you will need the following tools/setup/knowledge: